openzipkin/brave/instrumentation/kafka-streams/RATIONALE.md

 Therefore, is not possible to hook into the topology creation process to instrument each operation.

 We considered changing Kafka Streams to have hooks to do this, but it would be a hard sell.
-The impact of adding these and rearrange lacking context would have a considerable impact surface.
+Adding these and rearrange lacking context would have a considerable library impact.

 Even if available, it would potentially expose excessive details as **all** operations would be traced (while not all of them are interesting),